Monday, September 30, 2013

-Ceramics were one of the foundations of modern civilization, enabling humans to keep food and liquids safe from vermin and were also used as a text recording device.
-Of all the things I've posted about this week (books, photos, digital media) only these humble pots have a good chance of lasting into the next century and they are certainly the only things which could last into the next millennium.
-They might even survive a meteor strike (if it wasn't a direct hit!)
+Ceramics are one of the foundations of modern civilization, enabling humans to keep food and liquids safe from vermin and were also used as a text recording device!
+Of all the things I’ve posted about this week (books, photos, digital media) only these humble pots have a good chance of lasting into the next century and they are certainly the only things which could last into the next millennium.
+They might even survive a meteor strike (if it wasn’t a direct hit!)

 Wednesday, September 11, 2013

 The Flippist Media center occupies a small corner of the living room; we keep it constrained there in order to keep the rest of the house safe from its corrupting influences.
 It's an odd mix of old and new technology: thrift store audio, a new LED TV and Blu-Ray, perched up an old microwave cart and flanked by homemade shelves.
 Few of the DVDs are new (except for the Icelandic movies—kind of hard to find them second-hand here in Minnesota).

 The DVDs are a mix of genres and directors.
 The Coen Brothers have their own shelf, as do the Icelandic.
 The rest are movies which I think I'll watch again, some Kubrick, some Wes Anderson, a few Woody Allen and some musicals.
 I've reviewed many of them here, and I have even lent them to friends and family on occasion.
 In spite of the push to "the cloud" I think this form of media will be around for quite a while: they are just too cheap, available and their play-by date never expires.